 Advances in medical research and technology have uncovered numerous links between poor kidney function and the progression of serious illnesses.
 It is the duty of nephrologists to diagnose injuries and disorders of the kidneys which may be the result of certain medical conditions or the cause of others.
-The ubiquity of unhealthy eating options and epidemic of obesity and weight related illnesses is resulting in a rising demand for these specialists and their actions can have life changing impacts on the wellbeing and survival of patients.
+The ubiquity of unhealthy eating options and an epidemic of obesity and weight-related illnesses is resulting in a rising demand for these specialists and their actions can have life-changing impacts on the wellbeing and survival of patients.
 This is why the Chicago nephrologist medical malpractice attorneys of Rosenfeld Injury Lawyers LLC are dedicated to representing the interests of every patient whose injuries were the result of poor medical decisions or negligence.

 The Path to a Career in Nephrology is Challenging and Rewarding

 According to the American Journal of Kidney Diseases, the incidence of chronic kidney disease is slated to rise by over 27% before the year 2030.
 Most people are completely unaware of the importance their kidneys play in their overall health and the ability to prevent serious medical conditions.
-Diabetes is one of numerous conditions that can damage the kidneys, for example, and damage to the kidneys may cause other major organs to fail.
+Diabetes is one of the numerous conditions that can damage the kidneys, for example, and damage to the kidneys may cause other major organs to fail.
 The good news is that it is possible for a patient to survive the failure of one or both kidneys as long as he or she receives the right medical care.

 Our Chicago nephrology malpractice lawyers cannot understate the value of the work nephrologists do and their ability to allow many patients to live longer and happier lives, but it is also important to note that they are rewarded with extremely lucrative pay that should go hand and hand with high expectations.
 The median income for nephrologists is over $149,000 as hospital employees and about $300,000 if they work in outpatient settings.